ratatui/ratatui-website/src/content/docs/recipes/render/display-text.md

 ---
-title: "How to: Display Text"
+title: "Displaying Text"
 sidebar:
   order: 1
-  label: Display Text
+  label: Displaying Text
 ---

 This page covers how text displaying works.
 It will cover `Span`, `Line`, and `Text`, and how these